aesthetic-suite/framework/docs/design-system.md

 ## Future roadmap

-- Add support for low/high contrast themes for `prefer-contrast`.
 - Add transparency support for `prefers-reduced-transparency`?
 - Add rudimentary motion support.
   - Transition scaling?
   - `prefers-reduced-motion`?
-- Color blind variants?
-(Each should be their own theme)

 # References